 Breakfast and most dinners will be included in the program price.
 Dinners will include 3 meals-out at excellent local restaurants, and 1 home-cooked, authentic northern-Italian style meal with a local artist.
-We will also have 2 lunches, including one catered fresh-from-the-garden lunch on our vineyard excursion.
+We will also have a catered fresh-from-the-garden lunch on our vineyard excursion.
 The city of Florence is filled with delicious and affordable places to eat, all within a short walking distance of the accommodation and drawing sites, so students will be presented with a lot of options.

 "Christine is a smart and caring teacher who is deeply invested in giving each student a rewarding experience that is custom-tailored to his/her skill level.
 Beginners find her teaching style clear and welcoming, and more experienced students appreciate her sharp eye and wide-ranging skill set.
 She creates a space in which students feel able to step beyond their comfort zones and challenge themselves.
 Students who attend Christine's classes are often return customers; once they take one class, they are eager to come back for more."

 - Jen Messier, Director - The Brooklyn Brainery

 "What better way to discover the beauty and culture of Tuscany than through the daily discipline of sketching the breathtaking landscapes, famous gardens and historic architectural sites of Florence!